-Information in this table and footnote regarding this beneficial owner is based on Amendment No. 3 to Schedule 13G filed February 11, 2016 by The Vanguard Group, Inc. ("Vanguard") with the SEC.
-Vanguard may be deemed to beneficially own 33,072,811 shares of our common stock.
-Vanguard's beneficial ownership includes (i) 615,254 shares of our common stock beneficially owned through Vanguard Fiduciary Trust Company, a wholly-owned subsidiary of Vanguard and an investment manager of collective trust accounts and (ii) 289,900 shares of our common stock beneficially owned through Vanguard Investments Australia, Ltd., a wholly-owned subsidiary of Vanguard and an investment manager of collective trust accounts and (ii) 289,900 shares of our common stock beneficially owned through Vanguard Investments Australia, Ltd., a wholly-owned subsidiary of Vanguard Investments Australia, Ltd., a wholly-owned subsidiary of - owned subsidiary of Vanguard and an investment manager of Australian investment offerings.
+- Information in this table and footnote regarding this beneficial owner is based on Amendment No. 4 to Schedule 13G filed February 13, 2017 by The Vanguard Group, Inc. ("Vanguard") with the SEC.
+Vanguard may be (3) deemed to beneficially own 34,803,514 shares of our common stock.
+Vanguard's beneficial ownership includes (i) 483,857 shares of our common stock beneficially owned through Vanguard Fiduciary Trust Company, a wholly-owned subsidiary of Vanguard and an investment manager of collective trust accounts and (ii) 277,168 shares of our common stock beneficially owned through Vanguard Investments Australia, Ltd., a whollyowned subsidiary of Vanguard and an investment manager of Australian investment offerings.
 Vanguard's address is 100 Vanguard Blvd., Malvern, Pennsylvania 19355.

-Information in this table and footnote regarding this beneficial owner is based on Amendment No. 4 to Schedule 13G filed January 26, 2016 by BlackRock, Inc. ("BlackRock") with the SEC.
-BlackRock, in its capacity as a parent holding company, may be deemed to beneficially own 21,541,959 shares of our common stock which are held of record by certain of its subsidiaries.
-BlackRock's address is 55 East 52nd Street, New York, New .
-York 10022. - Includes ownership through interests in the 401(k) Plan.
-Includes 2,400 shares of common stock held by a trust of which Ms. Mathews is the sole trustee and 13,800 shares of common stock held by Ms. Mathews' spouse. - Includes 7,600 shares of common stock held by a trust of which Ms. Ziegler is the sole trustee and sole beneficiary and 1,400 shares held by a member of Ms. Ziegler's household.
-Includes 28,843 shares of common stock held by a trust of which Mr. Johnson is the sole trustee. - Includes Elizabeth L. Burger, our Chief Human Resources Officer, John T. Marsh, our Group President, Global Activewear, Michael E. Faircloth, our President, Chief Global Operations Officer, and M. Scott Lewis, our Chief Accounting Officer.
+Information in this table and footnote regarding this beneficial owner is based on Amendment No. 5 to Schedule 13G filed January 24, 2017 by BlackRock, Inc. ("BlackRock") with the SEC.
+BlackRock, in its capacity as - (4) a parent holding company, may be deemed to beneficially own 22,007,336 shares of our common stock which are held of record by certain of its subsidiaries.
+BlackRock's address is 55 East 52nd Street, New York, New York 10022. - Information in this table and footnote regarding this beneficial owner is based on Schedule 13G filed February 14, 2017 by Chieftain Capital Management, Inc. ("Chieftain") with the SEC.
+Chieftain may be deemed to beneficially own 19,280,352 shares of our common stock.
+Chieftain's address is 510 Madison Avenue, New York, New York 10022.
+Includes ownership through interests in the 401(k) Plan.
+(5) - (6) - Includes 259,076 shares of common stock held by a trust.
+Includes 4,192 shares of common stock held by a trust and 15,800 shares of common stock held by Ms. Mathews' spouse.
+(8) - (9) Includes 7,600 shares of common stock held by a trust.
+(10) Includes 24,913 shares of common stock held by a trust. - Includes Elizabeth L. Burger, our Chief Human Resources Officer, John T. Marsh, our Group President, Global Activewear, and M. Scott Lewis, our Chief Accounting Officer.
+(11)